mendix/docs/content/en/docs/mendix-connect/catalog/manage-data-sources/data-hub-landscape.md

 ---
 title: "Data Hub Landscape"
-url: /data-hub/data-hub-landscape/
+url: /mendix-connect/landscape/
-description: "Describes how to the Data Hub Landscape to explore the connections with registered assets."
+description: "Describes how to use the Landscape to explore the connections with registered assets."
 tags: ["Catalog", "data hub", "external entities", "landscape", "published odata service"]
 weight: 40
+aliases:
+    - /data-hub/data-hub-landscape/
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

 ## 1 Introduction

 The Data Hub Landscape presents a graphical view of the registered OData services in your Data Hub.
-It provides a landscape visualization of items registered in the [Catalog](/data-hub/mendix-connect-catalog/) and their relationships with apps that consume the datasets that they connect to.
+It provides a landscape visualization of items registered in the [Catalog](/mendix-connect/catalog/) and their relationships with apps that consume the datasets that they connect to.
 In the Data Hub Landscape, the nodes are the runtime instances of applications (or, more specifically, the deployments of apps in specific environments) and the published OData services from the apps.
 All public services that are issued with Data Hub are also shown in the Landscape.

 In the Landscape, you will see, at a glance, the network of deployments of the apps publishing OData services and those consuming them.
 It enhances searching for suitable data sources in the Catalog by showing the following: